Brightspace/D2L.Hypermedia.Siren/README.md

 );
 ```

+Each `ISiren*` implements the `ISirenSerializable` interface, which includes the `ToJson` method.
+This is a custom JSON serializer, as it was found that using the default `JsonConvert.SerializeObject` could be very slow for large entities.
+The supporting attributes and functions for using `JsonConvert.SerializeObject` will be removed in a future release, meaning entities will no longer serialize correctly this way - `ToJson` will be the way to go.

 ### Extension methods and SirenMatchers

 There are numerous extension methods which allow you to extract a Siren representation from its parent, e.g.